 FDA spokesperson Christopher Kelley declined to comment on the issuance of the visas, nor why they might have been delayed.
 In a Feb.
 21 email, however, he noted that the FDA has 13 staff members currently based in China and the agency “continues to use its existing in-country staff and inspectors on short-term trips from the United States to ensure the safety of FDA-regulated products from China.”

 Though no fault of the FDA, that’s simply not good enough.
-Of the 278,307 foreign food facilities registered by the FDA, 26,743 are located in China, according to Food Safety News.
+Of the 278,307 foreign food facilities registered by the FDA, 26,743 are located in China, according to Safer U.S. Food, Slowly.
 And those facilities export a lot: Between 2003 and 2012, Chinese exports to the U.S. grew from 2.3 billion to 4.1 billion tons.

 According to a Bloomberg News report from December, the FDA can perform 20 to 25 food-related inspections per year in China at current staffing levels.
 The new staff -– there are to be ten drug and seven food inspectors -- would increase that number to 160, with pharmaceutical inspections receiving a similar boost.
 That’s a big (if hardly sufficient) improvement.